 Calls our serving layer to get personalized user data and recommendations, determines the chosen variations based on targeting rules, and visually renders the chosen variation.
 The script can sustain time-outs and errors using the default experiences defined in the data from CDN.

 Automatically reports any page views to our Collection Layer servers, plus captures and reports impressions and clicks over the displayed variations.

-Our classic mobile SDK is based on the same script code behind the scenes including on-device decision making based on data from CDN.
-The SDK provides a programmatic API over these scripts to iOS and Android app developers and enables mobile-only features such as push notifications.
+We also offer a Mobile SDK that is based on the same script code behind the scenes, including on-device decision making based on data from CDN.
+The SDK provides a programmatic API over these scripts to iOS and Android app developers, adding mobile-only features such as push notifications.

-For details on this type of integration, please visit our Knowledge Base.
+For details on this type of implementation, please visit our Knowledge Base.

 Whether you support the claim that APIs are eating the world or not, a few major trends are now clear: